orientechnologies/orientdb-docs/Distributed-Sharding.md

 Shards, based on clusters, work against indexed and non-indexed class/clusters.

 ## Multiple servers per cluster
 You can assign each [cluster](Concepts.md#cluster) to one or more servers.
-If more servers are enlisted the records will be copied in all the servers.
-This is similar to what [RAID](http://en.wikipedia.org/wiki/RAID) stands for Disks.
+If more servers are enlisted then records will be copied across all of the servers.
+This is similar to what [RAID](http://en.wikipedia.org/wiki/RAID) does for Disks.
 The first server in the list will be the **master server** for that cluster.

-This is an example of configuration where the Client [class](Concepts.md#class) has been split in the 3 [clusters](Concepts.md#cluster) client_usa, client_europe and client_china, each one with different configuration:
+For example, consider a configuration where the Client [class](Concepts.md#class) has been split in the 3 [clusters](Concepts.md#cluster) client_usa, client_europe and client_china.
+Each cluster might have a different configuration:
-- `client_usa`, will be managed by "usa" and "europe" nodes
+- `client_usa`, will be managed by the ”usa" and "europe" nodes
-- `client_europe`, will be managed only by "europe" node
+- `client_europe`, will be managed only by the node, ”europe"
-- `client_china`, will be managed by all the nodes (it would be equivalent as writing `“<NEW_NODE>”`, see cluster "*", the default one)
+- `client_china`, will be managed by all of the nodes (it would be equivalent as writing `“<NEW_NODE>”`, see cluster "*", the default one)

 ![image](http://www.orientdb.org/images/distributed-sharding-replica-class.png)